z-s-kusz/box-art/README.md

 # How to Use Box Art
-1. Click on the boxes you want to change.
+1. Click on the boxes you want to color.
+Selected boxes are highlighted in black and white.
 Clicking them again deselects the box.
-2. Type in the color values you want for red, green, and blue ranging from 0 to 255 (values outside this range will be changed to 0 or 255).
-3. Click enter to apply the color to your selected boxes.
+2. Pick your color hue and transparency level.
+Selected boxes will update as you change colors.
-4. Deselect boxes manually or press clear all to deselect all boxes.
+3. Deselect boxes manually or press clear all to deselect all boxes.

 # Installing/Developing Box Art
 Boxart was made with Create React App https://github.com/facebook/create-react-app